QuantKAN: A Unified Quantization Framework for Kolmogorov Arnold Networks: Introduction

 \section{Introduction}

-Neural networks built on spline-based function approximators, such as Kolmogorov–Arnold Networks (KANs) \citep{liu2024kan}, have recently emerged as interpretable and efficient alternatives to multilayer perceptrons (MLPs) and convolutional networks (CNNs).
-Variants including EfficientKAN \citep{fan2024efficientkan}, FastKAN \citep{liu2024kan}, PyKAN \citep{liu2024kan}, and KAGN\cite{drokin2024kolmogorov} demonstrate that spline expansions can replace or augment linear transformations, providing flexible inductive biases with strong empirical performance.
-However, the expressive basis functions that give KANs their representational power also introduce challenges for deployment in real-world, resource-constrained scenarios where memory, latency, and energy consumption are critical.
+Kolmogorov--Arnold Networks (KANs) replace scalar weights with learnable spline- or basis-based functions, offering an interpretable and flexible alternative to conventional MLP and CNN layers \citep{liu2024kan}.
+Variants of PyKAN such as EfficientKAN, FastKAN, and KAGN demonstrate that these function-based parameterizations can be effective across scientific learning, classification, and convolutional settings \citep{liu2024kan,blealtan_efficientkan_github,li2024kolmogorovarnold,drokin2024kolmogorov,khochawongwat2024gramkan}.
+However, the same basis expansions that improve expressivity also complicate efficient deployment, especially in low-precision settings.

-Quantization has become a cornerstone of efficient model deployment, enabling reduced-precision inference for CNNs \citep{jacob2018quantization, nagel2020adaround, li2021brecq} and Transformers \citep{yao2021hawqv2, frantar2022gptq, lin2023awq, xiao2023smoothquant}.
-Yet, there is no systematic exploration of quantization for spline-based architectures.
-Existing quantization methods often assume Gaussian-like weight distributions or convolution-friendly structures, which fail to generalize to the heterogeneous, branch-specific distributions of spline expansions or polynomial convolutions.
-Moreover, the absence of KAN-specific tooling makes quantization design and debugging time-consuming, hindering progress in efficient deployment.
+Quantization is a standard tool for reducing memory and compute cost in modern neural networks, and has been extensively developed for CNNs and Transformers \citep{jacob2018quantization,nagel2020adaround,li2021brecq,frantar2022gptq,lin2023awq,xiao2023smoothquant}.
+Yet these methods are largely designed for architectures with relatively homogeneous parameter statistics and conventional activation placement.
+KANs violate these assumptions: their base and spline/polynomial branches play different functional roles and often exhibit different scales, distributions, and sensitivities.
+As a result, directly applying existing quantizers to KANs is often unreliable, and quantization design for spline-based architectures remains comparatively underexplored.

-To address this gap, we introduce \textbf{QuantKAN}, the first unified framework for quantizing KANs.
-QuantKAN supports both quantization-aware training (QAT) \citep{esser2019lsq, choi2018pact, zhou2016dorefa, jung2019qil, gong2019dsq, bhalgat2020lsq+} and post-training quantization (PTQ) \citep{nagel2020adaround, li2021brecq, frantar2022gptq, yao2021hawqv2, lin2023awq, xiao2023smoothquant, cai2020zeroq}, extending these methods to spline-based layers, including base, spline, and polynomial branches.
-The modular design allows direct integration of classic and modern quantizers while accounting for the unique distributions and sensitivities of KAN parameters.
-We conduct extensive experiments across datasets (MNIST, CIFAR-10/100) and KAN models (EfficientKAN, FastKAN, PyKAN, KAGN), alongside systematic ablation studies to uncover distinct quantization behaviors in spline networks.
+To address this gap, we introduce \textbf{QuantKAN}, a unified framework for quantizing KANs.
+QuantKAN supports both quantization-aware training (QAT) and post-training quantization (PTQ), extending representative quantization methods to spline- and polynomial-based layers through branch-aware treatment of base weights, spline/basis coefficients, and activations.
+Across EfficientKAN, FastKAN, PyKAN (official KAN variant), and KAGN, and across MNIST, CIFAR-10/100, TinyImageNet, and ImageNet, the proposed QuantKAN establishes a unified QAT/PTQ low-bit benchmark and reveals architecture- and parameter-specific quantization behavior in KANs.